rjchow/SolidityIntro_20121208/PITCHME.md

 ~ US$0.532 / 21000 gas
 +++

-Nodes
+### Nodes
-- are Ethereum clients that connect to the network and store a copy of the blockchain
+- Ethereum clients that connect to the network and store a copy of the blockchain
 - All Miners are nodes, not all nodes are Miners
-- Miners have a say in eventual consistency of the blockchain
+- Miners influence eventual consistency of the blockchain

 +++

-Transaction
+### Transaction

-An atomic list of operations that act on the current state to return a new state
+An atomic list of operations that act

+on the current state to return a new state

 +++

-User Accounts
+### User Accounts
 - have an address (e.g 0x6273060 ... a8BEf57)
 - have a balance
 - are the origins of transactions